Meet The Team

-Christian is an undergrad geology student out of the University of Maine.
+Christian is an undergrad geology student out of the South Dakota School of Mines and Technology.
 An author and science writer, he has been obsessed with dinosaurs and other long-extinct animals since the age of nine.
 As time went on, he developed an interest in geology as well.
 His current area of interest is correlating the events recorded in the Book of Genesis with distinct eras of Earth history as recorded in its geologic record.
-When he's not skimming a technical paper on the latest dinosaur discovery, you're likely to find Christian working on his latest novel.
+When he’s not skimming a technical paper on the latest dinosaur discovery, you’re likely to find Christian working on his latest novel.

 Hannah Klein is an amateur astronomer and a physics undergraduate at Liberty University.
 She’s also co-organizer of the Clearly Seen Creation Conferences, an event series that aims to help people see the glory of God as revealed in the things He has made.

 Jake dwells peacefully in Springfield, MA.
 His love for wildlife has led to an interest in animals, a love of conservation, and a bachelor's degree in zoology.
 Jake has been involved in two research projects at Union University: one which focused on alligators and another on ichneumonid wasps.
 The latter project involved discovering new species of wasps in the Great Smoky Mountains and the findings are in the process of being published in a scientific journal.
 Jake has been fascinated by the topic of creation and evolution since a young age.
 In college, he minored in Apologetics, and he continues to enjoy discussing and writing about the relationship between science and Christianity.